 8 The template RAGs - template for CP5 regulatory financial statements is available at: http://orr.gov.uk/publications/guidance/regulatory-accounts.
-These templates have been published at the start of CP5, but if during CP5, we become aware of better ways of presenting financial information, (for example following a review of how Network Rail reports on its unit costs) we would consider revising some of the templates.
+These templates were published at the start of CP5, but if during CP5, we become aware of better ways of presenting financial information, (as for example has occured in 2016-17 following a review of how Network Rail reports on its unit costs) we would consider revising some of the templates.